HomeResearch LibraryTopics › Facility Conditions & Infrastructure

 System Scale, Population, and Capacity

 The Georgia Department of Corrections operates 34 state-run prisons and 4 private facilities — 38 total — ranging in capacity from fewer than 500 beds to more than 2,500.
 As of March 2026, the total GDC system population had reached 52,855, distributed across state prisons (34,907), private prisons (8,116), county prisons (4,212), transitional centers (2,761), probation residential substance abuse treatment (1,464), and probation detention centers (1,394).
-This population trajectory is climbing: the system held approximately 49,000 as of August 2024, approaching and then exceeding pre-pandemic levels as courts worked through their case backlogs (*2024 Georgia Senate Study Committee Report on Prison Conditions; Women's Incarceration in Georgia*).
+An additional 2,171 people wait in county jails for transfer to state prisons.
+This population trajectory is climbing: the system held approximately 49,000 as of August 2024, approaching and then exceeding pre-pandemic levels as courts worked through their case backlogs (2024 Georgia Senate Study Committee Report on Prison Conditions; Women's Incarceration in Georgia).

 Georgia's carceral scale is staggering relative to its population.
 The state incarcerates 881 people per 100,000 residents — the 7th highest rate nationally and higher than any country on Earth except El Salvador — despite being only the eighth most populous state.
 It holds the fourth-highest state prison population in the nation (DOJ Investigation of Georgia Prisons; Recidivism & Reentry Failures in Georgia).
 When all facility types are counted — state prisons, local jails, immigration detention, and juvenile facilities — approximately 95,000 people are behind bars in Georgia, and 102,000 Georgia residents are locked up across all facility types (Racial Disparities in Georgia's Criminal Justice System).